-The Petroleum Refinery Life Cycle Inventory Model (PRELIM) is a mass and energy based process unit-level tool for the estimation of energy use and greenhouse gas (GHG) emissions associated with processing a variety of crude oils within a range of configurations in a refinery.
+The Petroleum Refinery Life Cycle Inventory Model (PRELIM) is a mass- and energy-based, process unit-level tool for estimating the energy use and GHG emissions associated with processing a variety of crude oils within a range of configurations in a refinery.
+The latest version of the model as of April 2019 (v1.3) now includes Life Cycle Impact Assessment (LCIA) to estimate a variety of environmental impacts based on characterization factors provided by the Tool for the Reduction and Assessment of Chemical and Environmental Impacts (TRACI, US EPA).
 PRELIM aims to inform decision making and policy analysis by providing a transparent model including data, assumptions and detailed results.

-This user guide and technical documentation introduces PRELIM and details the modelling methods, calculations, and data sources used in the model.
-First, this introduction describes PRELIM's motivation and overall goals.
-It also outlines the general components to construct the model with a brief description of the software and modelling systems used.
-Then, the user guide introduces the PRELIM interface and outlines how the user can interact with each of the interface worksheets.
-Next, the technical documentation details the modelling methods, modelling structure, default specifications, and assumptions used within the calculation worksheets to estimate the energy use and associated GHG emissions for each process unit and at a global refinery level.
-Finally, the model evaluation describes the methods used to validate PRELIM calculations as well as modelling methods.
+This user guide and technical documentation introduces PRELIM and presents modelling methods, calculations, and data sources.
+First, this introduction section describes PRELIM's motivation and overall goals.
+It also outlines the general components of the model with a brief description of the software and modelling systems used.
+Then, an interface guide introduces the PRELIM interface and outlines how users can interact with each of the interface worksheets.
+Next, the technical documentation section details the modelling methods, modelling structure, default specifications, and assumptions used within the calculation worksheets to estimate the energy use and associated GHG emissions for each process unit and at a global refinery level.
+Finally, the model evaluation section describes the methods used to validate PRELIM calculations as well as modelling methods.
 It also includes implications of PRELIM enhancements in model results.
+Details of the changes made to the model with the release of each new version is documented in Appendix A.